LSMBO/spectra-comp/README.md

 # Spectra-comp
 Spectra-comp is an Ms/Ms spectra comparison tool.
 The reference spectra could be loaded from:
-* Proline project (you should have proline software installed and a proline account as well).
+* Proline project (you should have proline software installed and a proline account as well https://github.com/profiproteomics).
 * Peaklist file (<code>.mgf or .pkl</code>).

 The tested spectra could be loaded from :